La Fontenille

 Accommodation / facilities

-Two sunny and spacious double/twin bedrooms (Lilac and Pink), each with its own en suite facilities (WC, shower, handbasin), with superb views to the south.
+There are two sunny and spacious double/twin bedrooms (Lilac and Pink), with superb views to the south.
+The twin Green bedroom has a westerly outlook.

 Facilities